Skip to content

 WCAG 2.1 or 2.2: which version should you use?

-WCAG 2.2 is the current version of the guidelines and adds a limited number of criteria to 2.1, including visible focus, drag movements and the size of click targets.
+WCAG 2.2 is the current W3C recommendation and adds a limited number of criteria to 2.1, including visible focus, drag movements and the size of click and touch targets.
 Anything that meets 2.2 also meets 2.1.
-In Europe, legislation refers to WCAG through the EN 301 549 standard; the Dutch regulator ACM advises businesses to work with WCAG 2.2 straight away.
+For new builds or a serious rebuild there is no reason to keep testing against 2.1.

 Automated tools find the measurable problems: missing alt texts, contrast errors, empty buttons, missing labels and errors in the HTML structure.
 That is the fastest way to surface the biggest issues.
 A full WCAG audit also requires manual research, because criteria such as understandable error messages and a logical reading order cannot be judged by a machine.
+Expect roughly 30 to 50 percent of success criteria that a tool can check reliably.

 Related articles